Pads beat Nats 10-4, complete game suspended after shooting

-WASHINGTON (AP) — Four San Diego relievers combined to toss four scoreless innings and the Padres defeated the Washington Nationals 10-4 Sunday in the completion of a game suspended the previous night because of a shooting outside the stadium.
+WASHINGTON (AP) — Being back on the field was normal for Ryan Zimmerman, even if the circumstances were far from routine for any of the Washington Nationals and San Diego Padres.

-The teams were to play the regularly scheduled game later in the day.
+Four relievers combined to toss four scoreless innings and the Padres defeated Washington 10-4 Sunday in the completion of a game suspended the previous night because of a shooting outside Nationals Park.

-Fernando Tatis Jr. had his third four-hit game of the season and scored twice for the Padres, and Tommy Pham had three hits and two walks.
+“I think last night was obviously something none of us had ever experienced,” said Zimmerman, the longtime Nationals star.
+“Coming to finish a game under those circumstances was a little bit weird for all us, but you have to move on and play the game.
+But it was definitely different.”

 The game was halted Saturday night with the Padres leading 8-4 in the middle of the sixth inning.
+The teams were to play the regularly scheduled game later in the day.

 When the shots were heard, it was not immediately clear where they were coming from.
-Tatis was one of several Padres who helped shepherd fans from the stands into the San Diego dugout for shelter in what became a chaotic scene as the crowd scrambled for safety.
+Star shortstop Fernando Tatis Jr. was one of several Padres who helped shepherd fans from the stands into the San Diego dugout for shelter in what became a chaotic scene as the crowd scrambled for safety.

 The shooting, an exchange of gunfire between people in two cars, left three people injured, Ashan Benedict, the Metropolitan Police Department’s executive assistant police chief, said Saturday night.